 Although the regional trains run less frequently during the winter, there are no problems moving between the Cinque Terre villages.
 In the off-season the trains are running once or twice an hour.
 Check the train schedules.
-During this period we don't recommend you to buy a Cinque Terre train card.
+During this period we do not recommend you to buy a Cinque Terre train card.
 It is cheaper to buy single train tickets.
-One single ticket between the Cinque Terre villages costs about 2,50 euros during the winter.
+One single ticket between the Cinque Terre villages costs around 3 euros during the low season.

 The Cinque Terre hiking trails are open all year long.
-From November until the end of March all trails are free, and you do not need a Cinque Terre Card.
+From November 6 until March 15, all trails are free, and you do not need a Cinque Terre Card.
 After heavy rain some trails can be closed for safety reasons.
 In this case there are always alternative trails open.
 Following trails are always open: Levanto - Monterosso and Manarola - Volastra - Corniglia.
 Here is an updated list of open trails.

 The weather can get quite cold during the winter months, especially in December and January.
 It is essential you take warm clothes and expect some rain.
 The weather is usually nice and sunny in February and March.
 The Mimosa is the first flower to bloom in February and in March blooms the cherry blossom and other fruit trees.